-The following discussion contains a description of certain U.S. federal income tax and Luxembourg tax consequences of the acquisition, ownership and disposition of our common shares, but it does not purport to be a comprehensive description of all the tax considerations that may be relevant to a decision to purchase common shares.
+The following discussion contains a description of certain U.S. federal income tax and Luxembourg tax considerations with respect to the acquisition, ownership and disposition of our common shares, but it does not purport to be a comprehensive description of all the tax considerations that may be relevant to a decision to purchase common shares.
 The discussion is not, and should not be construed as, tax advice.
 The discussion is based upon the federal income tax laws of the U.S. and regulations thereunder and the tax laws of Luxembourg and regulations thereunder as of the date hereof, which are subject to change and possibly with retroactive effect.
 Prospective investors should consult their own tax advisors.

-Certain U.S. Federal Income Tax Consequences
+U.S. Federal Income Tax Considerations

-The following is a general discussion of the material U.S. federal income tax consequences to U.S. Holders (as defined below) of the ownership and disposition of our common shares acquired in the offering made pursuant to this prospectus supplement.
-This discussion does not purport to be a complete analysis of all potential tax considerations.
-This discussion is based on current provisions of the Internal Revenue Code of 1986, as amended (the "Code"), the Treasury regulations promulgated thereunder, judicial interpretations thereof, administrative rulings and published positions of the Internal Revenue Service (the "IRS"), and the income tax treaty between Luxembourg and the United States, all as in effect as of the date hereof and all of which are subject to change or differing interpretations, possibly with retroactive effect, and any such change or interpretation could affect the accuracy of the statements and conclusions set forth herein.
+The following is a general discussion of U.S. federal income tax considerations for U.S. Holders (as defined below) with respect to the ownership and disposition of our common shares acquired in the offering made pursuant to this prospectus supplement.
+This discussion does not purport to be a complete analysis of all potential U.S. federal income tax considerations.
+This discussion is based on current provisions of the Internal Revenue Code of 1986, as amended (the "Code"), the Treasury regulations promulgated thereunder, judicial interpretations thereof, administrative rulings and published positions of the Internal Revenue Service (the "IRS"), and the income tax treaty between Luxembourg and the United States, all as in effect as of the date hereof and all of which are subject to change or differing interpretations, possibly with retroactive effect.
+Any such change or interpretation could affect the accuracy of the statements and conclusions set forth herein.

-This discussion is limited to U.S. federal income tax consequences relevant to holders that hold our common shares as "capital assets" within the meaning of Section 1221 of the Code (generally, property held for investment).
-This discussion is for general information only and does not purport to address all aspects of U.S. federal income taxation that may be relevant to particular holders in light of their particular circumstances or to holders subject to special rules under the U.S. federal income tax laws, including, for example, banks or other financial institutions, mutual funds, insurance companies, real estate investment trusts, regulated investment companies, retirement plans, individual retirement accounts or other tax-deferred accounts, entities or arrangements treated as partnerships for U.S. federal income tax purposes or other pass-through entities or investors therein, tax-exempt entities, dealers or brokers in securities or currencies, traders in securities that elect to use the mark-to-market method of accounting for their securities, holders that hold our common shares as part of a position in a straddle or as part of a hedging, conversion, risk-reduction or other integrated transaction for U.S. federal income tax purposes, holders that own or acquire (directly, indirectly or constructively) 10% or more of the total combined voting power or the total value of our stock, U.S. Holders that have a functional currency other than the U.S. dollar, holders other than U.S. Holders, holders required to accelerate the recognition of any item of gross income as a result of such income being recognized on an "applicable financial statement," persons subject to the alternative minimum tax and persons subject to special rules applicable to former citizens and residents of the United States.
-Moreover, this discussion does not address any consequences arising under the Medicare tax on certain investment income, any considerations with respect to any withholding required under FATCA (defined for this purpose as Sections 1471 through 1474 of the Code, the Treasury regulations promulgated thereunder, administrative guidance and official interpretations thereof, and intergovernmental agreements entered into, or laws or regulations promulgated, in connection therewith), any reporting requirements except to the extent expressly discussed below, any considerations relating to any requirement for certain holders to accelerate the recognition of any item of gross income as a result of such income being recognized on an "applicable financial statement," or any U.S. federal tax considerations other than those pertaining to the income tax (e.q., estate and gift tax), nor does it address any consequences arising under any state, local or non-U.S. tax laws or other tax considerations.
+This discussion is limited to U.S. federal income tax considerations relevant to holders that hold our common shares as "capital assets" within the meaning of the Code (generally, property held for investment) and is limited to common shares acquired in this offering.
+This discussion is for general information only and does not purport to address all aspects of U.S. federal income taxation that may be relevant to particular holders in light of their particular circumstances or to holders subject to special rules under the U.S. federal income tax laws, including, for example, banks or other financial institutions, mutual funds, insurance companies, real estate investment trusts, regulated investment companies, retirement plans, individual retirement accounts or other tax-deferred accounts, entities or arrangements treated as partnerships for U.S. federal income tax purposes or other pass-through entities or investors therein, tax-exempt entities, dealers or brokers in securities or currencies, traders in securities that elect to use the mark-to-market method of accounting for their securities, holders that hold our common shares as part of a position in a straddle or as part of a hedging, conversion, risk-reduction or other integrated transaction for U.S. federal income tax purposes, holders that own or acquire (directly or constructively) 10% or more of the total combined voting power or the total value of our shares, U.S. Holders that have a functional currency other than the U.S. dollar, holders other than U.S. Holders, holders required to accelerate the recognition of any item of gross income as a result of such income being recognized on an "applicable financial statement," persons subject to the alternative minimum tax and persons subject to special rules applicable to former citizens and residents of the United States.
+Moreover, this discussion does not address any considerations with respect to withholding required in respect of U.S. Holders who hold common shares through non-U.S. brokers or other non-U.